HsuTing/convert2geojson/README.md

   }
 }
 ```
-You can see other settings in [wiki](https://github.com/HsuTing/convert2geojson/wiki).
+- You can see other settings in [convert2geojson.config.js](https://github.com/HsuTing/convert2geojson/wiki).
+- You must see [Input and Output Example](https://github.com/HsuTing/convert2geojson#input-and-output-example) at first time.

 ## Input and Output Example